fixermark/frc-2024-field-server/README.md

   * [X] Prototype reconnection logic for comms (can simulate with serial by having a pushbutton drop connection). <2024-02-03 Sat>
 	- reconnect also handles bad handshake from server
   * [X] modify protocol: both amp and speaker can send 'ring speaker' and 'ring amp' score singals (override for manual scoring) <2024-01-27 Sat>
+  * [X] Make infrastructure to stitch ino pieces together into one file <2024-02-04 Sun>
 * Amp client
 * Speaker client
   * [ ] get some details on how the LED chaser strip is controlled.